ejeandel/pygf/doc/tikz.md

 ## Dash Patterns

 Dash patterns are defined only in the file `tikz.code.tex`.
-Each format is a list lengths, the odd ones for the length of the dashes, and the even ones for the length of the gaps.
+Each format is a list of lengths, the odd ones for the length of the dashes, and the even ones for the length of the gaps.
+This is similar to `stroke-dasharray` in SVG.